iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 ### Ground

-`Ground` is an `IGroundProvider` that is most commonly the result of a ground generation operation. `Ground` is the head of an Element parent/child tree that looks like this:
+`Ground` is an `IGroundProvider` that is most commonly the result of a ground generation operation.
+Every `Ground` is sub-modeled by a `GeotechnicalInterpretationModel` that only contains `Ground` related Elements.
+Element hierarchy for `Ground` looks like this:

-- `Ground` **Need to determine if this has a submodel or not**
+- `Ground`
   - 1..N `Boundary`s **Need to clarify if 0 is valid**
   - 1..N `Block`s **Need to clarify if 0 is valid**
     - 1..N `Stratum`s **Need to clarify if 0 is valid**